ttnghia/ttnghia.github.io/_posts/2017-07-02-ocean-simulation-using-fft.markdown

 * Press Spacebar key to pause/resume the simulation.
 * Simulation parameters can be changed and take effects in real time.
 * A binary (in Pre-Build folder) has been provided.
-* As my implementation depends on a lots of external libaries, the source code can only be compiled by me.
+* As my implementation depends on a lot of external libaries, the source code can only be compiled by me.

 ---